-A pepper with a nice balance, with fresh, floral notes and a hint of lemon on the attack.
+Nosy Be pepper has a nice balance, with fresh, floral notes and a hint of lemon on the attack.
 Prolonged warmth in the mouth thanks to its medium spiciness.
-Base notes: gingerbread, light tobacco and tea flower
+Base notes: gingerbread, blond tobacco and tea flower.

 Warning: Last items in stock!